Multi-Country: From Dachau to D-Day: Rhetorics of Remembrance

 This program requires applicants to submit:

-Additionally, an interview with the directors is required.
+Additionally, a meeting with the directors is required.

 Entry and Exit Requirements